Matt-Hays/CS5302/README.md

 1. *Flake8* - Code Linting
 1. *Mypy* - Type Checking

-Additionally, there are a number of github provided hooks that ensure trailing whitespace is caught and configuration files (like *json* or *yaml*) are formatted correctly.
+Additionally, there are a number of GitHub provided hooks that ensure trailing white-space is caught and configuration files (like *json* or *yaml*) are formatted correctly.